aws-deepracer-community/deepracer-core/README.md

 `bucket/custom_files/model_metadata.json`

 # The following is more for your information if you're curious
+Some of this information is out of date with the updates to console files.
+The same principles still apply though

 # How to run and use this - Without the built images
 Firstly, this is not for the faint of heart.
 I am trying to build this repo so it's extremely easy for people to get this running but there are a lot of moving parts and it can be a nightmare.
 Onward!